edgeimpulse/expert-projects/fire-detection-with-arduino-and-tinyml.md

 ![](.gitbook/assets/fire-detection-with-arduino-and-tinyml/training-output.jpg)

-The **Confusion matrix** is a great tool for evaluating the model, as you can see below, 2.1% of the data samples are missclassified as **No Fire**.
+The **Confusion matrix** is a great tool for evaluating the model, as you can see below, 2.1% of the data samples are misclassified as **No Fire**.

 ![](.gitbook/assets/fire-detection-with-arduino-and-tinyml/confusion-matrix.jpg)